beeman/cakephp-bootstrap-notifications/README.md

 Adding notifications to your system
 ----------------------

-In this example we will give the user a notification when it logs in or when there is a login error.
+In this example we will give the user a notification when it logs in.

 Modifiy the login() method in the UsersController, enter the next rule direct below '$this->Auth->login()'